 1. Close-Up (1990)

-The World of cinema has always been fascinated by people who adore cinema, There have been multiple great films about films itself but none of them explores the love for cinema quite like Close Up.
-“I’m interested in cinema”, says a man who tells a fellow passenger that he’s a famous director.
+The World of cinema has always been fascinated by people who adore cinema.
+There have been multiple great films about films itself but none of them explores the love for cinema quite like Close Up.
+“I’m interested in cinema,” says a man who tells a fellow passenger that he’s a famous director.
 The rest of the film explores how one harmless lie could change the behavior of people around you and how your perception in the minds of the people changes with your role in society.
-Shot like a docu-drama, Abbas Kiarostami uses a lot of handheld camera to give it a realistic feel, through the protagonist he opens a can of worms about the way society deals with people from different strata and also celebrates the love for films.
+Shot like a docu-drama, Abbas Kiarostami uses a lot of handheld cameras to give it a realistic feel; through the protagonist, he opens a can of worms about the way society deals with people from different strata and also celebrates the love for films.

 Similar to Iranian Movies – Close-Up : A Lie to achieve the greater Truth